 Here are our top tips for prevention:

-- Make sure to get your bin emptied regularly — especially if it’s a food waste bin — as the longer the contents are sat there, the more tempting they are to flies.
+- Make sure to get your bin emptied regularly — especially if it’s a food waste bin — as the longer the contents are sat there, the more tempting it is to flies.

 - If you need to place food waste in your wheelie bin, you could consider storing it indoors in a sealed container or even in your freezer until collection day.
-Make sure you wrap meat and fish up before placing it in the bin, as these are favourite foods of flies.
+Make sure you always wrap meat and fish up in something appropriate before placing it in the bin, as these are particularly appealing foods for flies.

-- If your bin is used to dispose of food packaging, make sure it is washed and dried before being placed in the bin.
+- If your dustbin is used to dispose of food packaging, make sure each piece is washed and dried thoroughly before being placed in the bin.

-- Clean your bin regularly, inside and out, with a strong-smelling disinfectant to deter flies.
+Clean your wheelie bin regularly, inside and out, with a strong-smelling disinfectant to deter flies and therefore stop maggots from appearing.

-- In summer, consider moving your wheelie bin to store it in a cooler spot or at least out of direct sunlight.
+- In summer, consider moving your wheelie bin and storing it in a cooler spot or at least out of direct sunlight.
+When food waste or other waste heats up, it tends to smell more which attracts flies.

-Once your wheelie bin has been emptied of rubbish, you can remove maggots using the following steps:
+Once your wheelie bin has been emptied of rubbish, you can get rid of the maggots using the following steps:

 - Disinfect your bin using a good quality bleach to destroy any remaining eggs.
-Check beforehand that this is safe to use on your specific bin type.
+Check beforehand that this is safe to use on your specific bin type, as you don’t want to cause more problems by fixing this one.

 - Follow the advice in the prevention section above to avoid future problems.